Restoring Finn Rock Reach

 Restoration Project Goals

-• Increase nesting habitat for Western Pond Turtles
+• Increase nesting and rearing habitat for Western Pond Turtles

-• Address stream erosion issues and reconnect the Elk Creek channel to its historic floodplain
+• Address stream erosion issues and reconnect the river and side channels to their historic floodplain

-• Create space for water to move, mitigating against flood related issues
+• Create space for water to dance across the landscape

 Fire impacted floodplain at Finn Rock Reach